 \subsection{Linear unitary flows}

-Whereas in subsection \ref{s_spectral} we have seen that an alternating-conjugate splitting method $S_\ts$ with skew-Hermitian matrices $A_j$ is consistent with a unitary flow $\e^{i\ts H}$ (with $H$ Hermitian) and that its spectrum satisfies $\sigma(S_\ts) = \overline{\mathrm{inv}(\sigma(S_\ts))}$, the following theorem implies that, typically\footnote{i.e. up to an assumption satisfied for almost all Hermitian matrices $H$.}, $S_h$ is indeed similar to a unitary matrix.
+While in subsection \ref{s_spectral} we have seen that an alternating-conjugate splitting method $S_\ts$ with skew-Hermitian matrices $A_j$ is consistent with a unitary flow $\e^{i\ts H}$ (with $H$ Hermitian) and that its spectrum satisfies $\sigma(S_\ts) = \overline{\mathrm{inv}(\sigma(S_\ts))}$, the following theorem implies that, typically\footnote{{In fact, this property is valid for almost all Hermitian matrices $H$: the eigenvalues of almost all Hermitian matrices are simple, and this set of matrices is the complementary set of the algebraic submanifold of the matrices whose discriminant is equal to zero.}}, $S_h$ is indeed similar to a unitary matrix.

 \begin{theorem} Let $H \in \mathbb{C}^{N\times N}$ be a complex matrix and let $S_\ts \in \mathbb{C}^{N\times N}$ be a family of invertible complex matrices depending smoothly on $\ts\in \mathbb{R}$ such that \begin{itemize} \item the spectrum of $S_h$ satisfies $\sigma(S_\ts) =\overline{\mathrm{inv}(\sigma(S_\ts))}$ \item $S_\ts$ is consistent with $\exp(i\ts H)$, i.e. there exists $p\geq 1$ such that $ \displaystyle S_\ts \mathop{=}_{\ts\to 0} \e^{i\ts H} + \mathcal{O}(\ts^{p+1}), $ \item the eigenvalues of $H$ are real and simple. \end{itemize} Then there exist \begin{itemize} \item $D_\ts$, a family of real diagonal matrices depending smoothly on $\ts$ \item $P_\ts$, a family of complex invertible matrices depending smoothly on $\ts$, \end{itemize} such that $P_\ts = P_0 + \mathcal{O}(\ts^p)$, $D_\ts = D_0 + \mathcal{O}(\ts^p)$ and, provided that $|\ts|$ is small enough,